Facebook now gives users who flag fake news a credibility score

 “If someone previously gave us feedback that an article was false and the article was confirmed false by a fact-checker, then we might weight that person’s future false news feedback more than someone who indiscriminately provides false news feedback on lots of articles, including ones that end up being rated as true,” Facebook product manager Tessa Lyons, who confirmed the existence of the score, told the Washington Post in an email.

 The Post reports that the score is just one criteria Facebook uses to determine whether a story should be reviewed further by its fact-checkers.
 But it’s not giving away many more details about what goes into the algorithm, to stop people from gaming the system.
-Facebook also did not tell the Post when it started giving out credibility scores, and if all users have them.
+Facebook also did not tell the Post when it started giving out credibility scores.
+A Facebook spokesperson, in a statement provided to VentureBeat, emphasized that it’s not a “centralized” score given to all people who use Facebook — it’s just used on its efforts to flag and identify fake news.

 This so-called reputation score highlights another way Facebook is attempting to deal with repeated instances of bad actors attempting to flout Facebook’s terms of service, or target individuals they disagree with, in this case by falsely reporting their posts as hoaxes.